paulross/PythonExtensionPatterns/doc/sphinx/source/compiler_flags.rst

 Setting Flags Automatically in ``setup.py``
 --------------------------------------------------

-The sysconfig module allows you to create a generif setup.py script for Python C extensions.
+The sysconfig module allows you to create a generic setup.py script for Python C extensions.

 .. code-block:: python